Luís Boa Morte: Personal life

 Boa Morte made a guest appearance as himself in a February 1999 episode of the BBC children's drama series Grange Hill, giving out prizes at a school sports day.
 He appeared on the MTV reality series Cribs, showing viewers a relatively modest detached house in Surrey and his Vauxhall Corsa; he said that he had never been in his own garden.

-Boa Morte's nephew Aylton (born 1993) was also a professional footballer, playing as a winger.
+Boa Morte's nephew Aylton (born 1993) is also a professional footballer, playing as a winger.